junwatu/ai-slides-creator/blog/README.md

 ## Server Routes

 The Node.js server provides a few routes for the client.
-This are the full documentation for the routes:
+This is the full documentation for the routes:

 | Method | Route | Description |
 |--------|-------|-------------|